rcarrata/rcarrata.github.io/_posts/2022-01-24-secure-argo-supply-chain.md

 [![](/images/argosecure5.png "argosecure5.png")]({{site.url}}/images/argosecure5.png)

-as we can check the ArgoCD application is checking the signature that have the commit against the signature defined in the Key ID of the Argo Project.
-If matches, as in this example, it will sync OK.
+as we can check, the ArgoCD application is checking the signature that the commit has against the signature defined in the Key ID of the Argo Project.
+If it matches, as in this example, it will sync OK.

-So we can ensure that it's me and not other person that signed that commit, and we ensure also that not wrong or malicious commits are pushed to our repository.
+So we can ensure that it's me and not another person that signed that commit, and we also ensure that no wrong or malicious commits are pushed to our repository.

 ## 4. Ensuring that our GitOps deployment supply chain in ArgoCD is protected using GPG Signature Verification